 Here are some of my favorite recipes to try:

-Chia Seed Pudding
+Chia Pudding or Yogurt Bowls

-Or, make a high protein chia breakfast bowl (show above) and top with nuts for healthy fats and fresh fruit.
+Or, make a high protein chia breakfast bowl (shown above) and top with nuts for healthy fats and fresh fruit.
 You might get chia seeds stuck in your teeth but it’s totally worth it!

 Smoothies and Smoothie Bowls